 Destiny: The final stage in which plans are put to action.

 Appreciative Inquiry is truly a refreshing approach to managing change.
-If interested, check out the following book to learn more about AI and how it works best in practice.
+If you are interested and what to learn more, check out the following book to learn how it works best in practice.